Lower School Student Government Association speeches filled with rhetoric just right for the student body at Farragut

 Kalynn Miner, new to the school this year, also received loud applause and “vote for Kalynn” chants when she said everyone would have a voice under her leadership.

 “I would encourage everyone to be involved with whatever they want without any judgment,” she told the students.
-“I will listen to the student body and what they want for the school, whether that’s a theme for the school dance, a study hall, or even a food suggestion.
+“I will listen to the student body and what they want for the school, whether that’s a theme for the school dance, a study hall, or even a food suggestion student government.
 I will do my best to honor any and all suggestions.”

-It should prove to be a very successful year under this strong group of leaders.
+It should prove to be a very successful year under this strong group student government of leaders.